taldarchi/Flower-Classifier-Deep-Learning/README.md

 # How To:
-Download flowers.t7 (https://drive.google.com/open?id=0B08krT1KTfJMc2wtcDJWcElqR1E) and GoogLeNet_v2_nn (https://drive.google.com/open?id=0B08krT1KTfJMYjRhSW1pUkV1ZmM) and put it in the same folder as the file transfer_learning_project.lua and run it.
+Download flowers.t7 (https://drive.google.com/open?id=0B08krT1KTfJMc2wtcDJWcElqR1E) and GoogLeNet_v2_nn (https://drive.google.com/open?id=0B08krT1KTfJMYjRhSW1pUkV1ZmM) and put it in the same folder as the file transfer_learning_project.lua
-Set NUM_CLASSES = [Number of flower types]
+Set NUM_CLASSES = [Number of flower types] and run it in terminal.